-I’m doing lots of networking, exploring the many options and looking for investors for my Tiny Fish line of tinned fish.
+It’s called Tiny Fish, a line of tinned fish.
 We’re trying to highlight the less mainstream fish — not tuna, salmon or oysters.
 There’s enough of that on the shelves.
 What I want to produce are different species in the ocean that are just as abundant that we should be eating to contribute to balance the ecosystem.
 Especially on the Oregon Coast, there’s a lot more fish to be played around with.
 They tin cod in Portugal and Spain — why can’t we do that here?
 I really want to be able to highlight different Oregon seafood, not just things that come from the ocean.
 What I get excited about is how I can make people want to eat this, because we have so much of it and it’s not easily accessible.
 My motto is “No fish left behind.”

-What will the Tiny Fish model look like, exactly?
+What does the Tiny Fish model look like, exactly?

-It will be a microcannery or boutique cannery that will focus on these less mainstream varieties of fish that you can eat out of a tin, ready to go.
-It’s great for a picnic, a party or camping.
-I have the first round of funding coming through this week and I’m continuing to look for investors.
+It’s a boutique cannery that focuses on these less mainstream varieties of fish that you can eat out of a tin, ready to go.
 I’m working with some small-boat fishermen directly; I want to give back to small coastal communities that have suffered through the pandemic.
 Ideally it would be a walk-in shop as well as a processing facility in the back.
 It would be a little shop with a very tiny 6-foot bar top where you can sit down and have a glass of sherry and eat some fish too; a place to grab provisions for a weekend stay at the Coast.

-Finally, tell us about your partnerships with chefs that are happening this summer.
-How will you come up with the featured dishes?
+Finally, tell us about your partnerships with chefs through Oregon in Season [the chef collaboration.]
+How did you come up with the featured dishes?